igvteam/igv-webapp/README.md

 you can manually copy the changed files to ```dist/resources```,  or just edit ```dist/resources``` directly.

-The webapp is configured with the global **igvwebConfig** defined in _igvwebConfig.js_.
+The IGV-Web app is configured with the global **igvwebConfig** defined in _igvwebConfig.js_.
 The following properties are customizable.

 * genomes - url to a file containing a list of genome configuration objects.
 This list populates the Genomes